wozzyio/wozzyio.github.io/README.md

 3. **Open the first source code and start editing!**

    Your site is now running at `http://localhost:8000`.

+## Publish
+Every push to main branch spawns a Gatsby Publish Github Action Workflow event which deploys the new build to gh-pages branch

 ## 🧐 Features
 * Support SCSS